-Get Up and Glow Up, Jerusalem
+Get Up and Glow Up, Jerusalem.

-4 min read
+6 min read

 But God hadn't forgotten.
 This chapter is the moment the tide turns.
 God is about to tell His people to stand up, dust off, and get ready — because is coming, and it's going to be bigger than anyone imagined.
-What starts as a promise to Jerusalem ends with the introduction of a mysterious Servant whose suffering will change the entire world.
+What starts as a to Jerusalem ends with the introduction of a mysterious Servant whose suffering will change the entire world.

 God opens with a command that would've sounded almost unbelievable to a people sitting in chains: